 - Any organization not registered with Center for Campus Life

-- Any organization that can be funded by other Student Affairs Departments (ie. Rec Center, Student Media, etc)
+- Any organization that can be funded by other Student Affairs Departments (ie Center for Campus Life,.
+Rec Center, Student Media, etc)

 - Club Sports/Teams